 P3: Okay this is the last question for you, as you said you have improved on logical reasoning, show us your reasoning skills.
 (Drew a problem statement on a piece of paper, something related to constructions of flyovers and different styles of flyovers) There are two styles of flyovers I have drawn, analyze and mention the pros and cons of both.
 Me: Stared at the diagrams for 1 minute, explained.

 P3: Correct, exactly because of this, one is constructed mostly in Mumbai, other in Bangalore.

 P1, P2, P3: Okay Shreyansh, we are done.

-Me: Smiling, thank you sir.
+Me: Smiling, thank you, sir.

-I didn’t have calls from IIM A/B/I/S/SPJ even after the percentile due to past academic performance, but managed to convert my best call IIM-C. The interviewers were nice, I smiled throughout the interview except the cryptography RSA questions part and hence sailed through.
+I didn’t have calls from IIM A/B/I/S/SPJ even after the percentile due to past academic performance but managed to convert my best call IIM-C. The interviewers were nice, I smiled throughout the interview except for the cryptography RSA questions part and hence sailed through.
 Right after the interview, I remembered all the things I could have said, 2 different proofs I could have shown for the proof asked, books and novels I could have told about that I read, but in the end, it all works out for the best.
 Right, when I thought I was out of the game, even though I didn’t know, I was completely in the game. #JokarForLife